-Student teaching, practicum, and internships all fall under the STP.
-There are separate procedures for observation and internships/practicum for administrator positions.
+Student teaching, practicum, internships, and observation all fall under the STP.
 Regardless, all field experience requiring coursework for a U.S. college or university require a signed Memorandum of Agreement (MOA) between DoDEA and that institution.

 No. Doctoral study and capstone project requests should be submitted through the DoDEA EDU Research Accountability and Evaluation office.
 They can be reached at Research@dodea.edu.
 You can also learn more at their website: https://www.dodea.edu/datacenter/research/requests.cfm

 Student teaching applications should be received no later than April 30th for Fall placements and no later than October 31st for Spring placements.
 We recommend submitting your application two to three months prior to the deadline so that there is sufficient time to route your request for placement.